Updated: May 6

 Like everything in life, living away from your romantic partner might be way too much for one or both of you, and eventually weigh down on your relationship altogether.
 Consider these negative aspects of long-distance relationships before you make a final decision:

 You miss out on physical intimacy: One of the biggest challenges of being in a long-distance relationship is dealing with the lack of physical intimacy.
-Although phone sex and videochatting can help alleviate some of this frustration, it's not the same as being able to hold each other close or share a passionate kiss whenever you want.
+Although phone calls and videochatting can help alleviate some of this frustration, it's not the same as being able to hold each other close or share a passionate kiss whenever you want.

 You might feel like you're always waiting for something to happen: When you're in a long-distance relationship, there's always an element of waiting involved, whether you're waiting for your next visit or waiting for the day when you can finally move in together.
 This patience can be tough to muster up sometimes, especially if things aren't going as smoothly as you'd like them too.